SM205/stochastic-cancer/README.md

 # Stochastic Cancer
-This set of coddes complements the work "[Gene choice in cancer cells is exclusive in ion transport but concurrent in DNA replication](https://doi.org/10.1016/j.csbj.2024.06.004)".
+This set of codes complements the work "[Gene choice in cancer cells is exclusive in ion transport but concurrent in DNA replication](https://doi.org/10.1016/j.csbj.2024.06.004)".

 1. [Introduction](#introduction)
 2. [Dependencies](#dependencies)